 Diana Hartman brings her passion and creativity to her position as Associate Pastor at First Presbyterian Church.
 In addition to sharing preaching, worship leadership and compassionate pastoral care with the Head-of Staff Pastor, she enjoys teaching, local mission, and promoting fellowship among and beyond the congregation.
 She works with the Small Group, Deacon, and New Life Ministries.
 She is passionate about helping people discover their spiritual gifts and connecting them with opportunities to use their gifts in compassionate service.
 Active in the life of the Presbytery, she has served on Presbytery council and on several committees.
 Diana worked as a computer programmer, systems analyst, and teacher’s associate prior to her call to ministry.
 Diana and her husband Paul are proud parents of three adult children and enjoy three grandchildren.
 Diana enjoys reading, weaving, traveling, and baking.

 Ashley has an enormous heart for children and enjoys watching them grow spiritually.
 Your children will want to be a part of all the new and exciting activities she has planned.
-Children are very important to us and we are excited to have Ashley teaching and guiding our children.
+Children are very important to us and we are excited to have Ashley teaching and guiding them.

 ShelLu Arrowsmith, Executive Assistant